 TimeScale is another relation kind of time series database based on Postgres RDBMS.
-This database is built for massive scale and used by one of the leading Indian stock trading platforms Zerodha, Walmart, Apple, etc.
+This database is built for a massive scale and used by one of the leading Indian stock trading platforms Zerodha, Walmart, Apple, etc.

 Prometheus is another open-source time-series database used for matrix and insights, used by many large cloud service infra and operation monitoring services.

 What is cloud computing?
-What are the differences between IaaS, PaaS, SaaS?
+What are the differences between IaaS, PaaS, and SaaS?
 What is a hybrid cloud?

 But I will recommend one document to get a clear and better understanding.
 One should check out this.
 It has all three IaaS, PaaS, SaaS.

 What are the types of cloud deployment models available?